sfan5/we_env/README.md

 Convert terrain (`default:dirt` only) in current selection to look like "real" terrain.
 Meaning: Add grass on top and change deeper nodes to stone.

+* `//ores [y]`

+Let the map generator generate ores in the selected region, this works with whatever ores mods have registered.
+The optional argument specifies which height is used for deciding the ores to generate and defaults to sea level (0).

 * `//smooth`

 Smooth terrain in the current selection.
 When adding nodes, the type of the top-most node in the column is used.